 Some of The Cast & Crew

 Mr. Holden created the Aether Brigade originally and continues to guide the project’s evolution as director and producer.
-An award-winning performer and artist, he plays the popular character “Captain Lucky Peddycord” drawing on his experience as an international circus clown.
+An award-winning performer and artist, he plays a frequent crowd favorite character “Captain Lucky Mulligan” drawing on his experience as an international circus clown.
 He holds several degrees on subjects ranging from Computer Science to Liberal Arts, but still can’t figure out his taxes.

 New to the stage, yet somehow gloriously awkward, Miss Martin plays “Lieutenant Emma O’Connell”.
 She is a talented costume designer with a degree in Fashion Design from the Fashion Institute of Design & Merchandising.
 Also a brilliant props builder, she created her signature robot arm and “Scaffy, the Floor Sweeping Automaton”.
 Ms. Martin has also discovered a talent for comedy writing and should probably improve all these descriptions with said talent.
 Hint, hint.